stormalf/go_ibmi/README.md

 After that at least go1.24 can compile the hello world example.
 Trying to test some go modules with go1.24 to see if we have other issues.

 Another issue is due to sigset_t struct already defined in os400 in /usr/include/sys/time.h (similar issue described here : https://community.ibm.com/community/user/power/discussion/gcc-struct-sigset-t-conflicts-with-aix-systimeh).
-Need to check if using gcc-12 instead of gcc-10 will solve the issue.
-A workaround is to compile using CGO_ENABLED=0 for now.
+Gcc-12 solves the issue.

+And go 1.24 is working fine on IBMi!

+Next steps are to try to compile some other go projects on IBMi to see if we have other issues.